dwfwby/Fast-git/README.md

 All of the following is translated in Google translator!

 This git is a plugin for the sublime text program.
-Its advantage is that you don't need to install github cli and git as they come with a set.
+Its advantage is that you don't need to install **gh cli** and **git** as they come with a set.
 Everything is implemented using batch commands sent by sublime text.
 But I can admit that because of this, the weight is significantly large.

 ## Basic functional (context menu)